Madonna as a gay icon: Selected 21st century forays

-During her Russian stop of The MDNA Tour, Madonna loudly criticized the Russian gay propaganda law in front of a more than 10,000-audience.
-Her speaking out in favor of gay right and gay pride was a provocation aimed at getting a reaction from state officials.
-She indeed, drawn criticisms of the Russian government and causing gay-right opponents to sue her as the claimants argued that Madonna's performance would adversely affect Russia's birthrate and therefore its ability to maintain a proper army.
-One of the claimants, Marina Yakovlyeva told the court: "In the coming years, this type of violation could become the norm.
-But we have created a precedent —any artist coming to our city will know now what laws exist".

-To Western viewers it reaffirmed, if it did not actually initiate, the connection between liberal gay rights issues and Pussy Riot.
-Miriam Elder, correspondent of The Guardian in Moscow said that Russia "attempted to silence the world's biggest pop star", documenting that some Russian politicians attacked Madonna, with a senior official calling her a "moralising slut".
-Madonna's Facebook page prior her performance, and that was used in her against, stated:

 Referential works

-Gay culture is represented in various of her works, with many of her songs and other projects grounded in queer sensibility, including the documentary Truth or Dare, or music videos for her songs "Justify My Love", "Erotica", and "Vogue".
+Gay culture is represented in various of her works, with some of her songs and other projects grounded in queer sensibility, particularly some of her early 1990s works, the documentary Truth or Dare, and music videos for her songs "Justify My Love", "Erotica", and "Vogue".
 The music video for "God Control" was reminiscent of the 2016 Orlando nightclub shooting.

-Erin Harde is cited in Catching a Wave (2016) saying that Madonna has supported the gay community by using "camp" values to pay respect to the community.
-In this aspect, Muri Assunção from Billboard explained that Madonna has been fighting for acceptance and pushing the gay agenda with her art since the release of her first single "Everybody" in 1982.
-Many Madonna's videos and concerts feature same-sex couples, or herself as part of them.
-Michael Musto also explained that she turned many of her concerts into a "gigantic gay bar".
+Erin Harde is cited in Catching a Wave (2016) as saying that Madonna has supported the gay community by using "camp" values to pay respect to the community.
+In this aspect, Muri Assunção from Billboard explained that she has been "fighting for acceptance and pushing the gay agenda with her art" since the release of her first single "Everybody" in 1982.
+Madonna featured same-sex couples or herself as part of them in some of her videos and concerts.
+Michael Musto said she turned many of her concerts into a "gigantic gay bar".